 Lagar’s work was often inspired by the circus and the itinerant lifestyle that came with it.
 “Distant from the confidence of Matisse, the elegance of Bonnard, yet also far removed from the yokelish charm of primitive or naïve painters.”

-Crane Kalman held a retrospective exhibition of his work in 1959 and this was followed by a still larger exhibition at the Galerie de Paris in 1961.
+This was followed by a still larger exhibition at the Galerie de Paris in 1961.
 His paintings are held in many public collections including that of the Museum of Modern Art in Barcelona and the Musée d’Art Moderne, in Paris.